sathvikak255/prescription-to-text-and-audio/README.md

-# Prescription to Text and Audio
+# Handwritten Medicine Prescription to Text and Audio Conversion

 ## 📖 About the Project